jwd83/jwd83/README.md

 # 📖 A bit about myself...

-🌱 I’m currently learning Deno, PhaserJS & DigitalOcean's App Platform
+🌱 I’m currently interested in learning more about Deno, PhaserJS & Discord.js

 I've been programming since childhood, once attending a QBASIC focused summer camp in the early 1990's.
 I got hooked and quickly moved onto C++, Visual Basic, HTML and making a host of AOL "hacking" tools leading to my parent's account getting a ban for a chat utility I worked on that evaded their message rate timeout system.